samihauddin/microservices-docker-K8/kubernetes.md

 Kubernetes is an **open-source platform** designed to **automate deploying, scaling, and operating** application containers.

-K8 deployment needs multiple instances called **pods**.
-Each pod has its own ip, that's why it is attachable and detachable.

 ### Why do we need k8?

-K8 allows docker containers to become scalable by creating **k8 deployment replicas** so if one goes down the others will be unaffected.
-The load balancer diverts the traffic and reroutes the traffic.
+- K8 allows docker containers to become scalable by creating **k8 deployment replicas** so if one goes down the others will be unaffected.
+- The load balancer diverts the traffic and reroutes the traffic.

 ### What are the benefits of k8?